-7.2.1 The application site falls within a Secondary Centre as set out within PSP3 of the Core Strategy.
+- 7.2.1 The application site falls within a Secondary Centre as set out within PSP3 of the Core Strategy.
 This policy states that development in such centres will enhance employment opportunities.
-The site is also located opposite an employment site (E(d) and falls within previously developed land by virtue of the presence of permanent structures / hard surfacing which formed part of a historic use by Thames Water.
-The historic use of the site was by Thames Water contractors linked to their function as a statutory undertaker and operated under permitted development.

-7.2.2 As a result of the site circumstances a commercial presence within the application site is not unacceptable in principle, and clearly some weight must be given to its character which is dominated by existing buildings and hard surfacing.
+The site is also located opposite an employment site (E(d) which is safeguarded for business, industrial and storage or distribution uses and falls within previously developed land by virtue of the presence of hard surfacing which formed part of a historic use by Thames Water.
+The historic use of the site was by Thames Water contractors linked to their function as a statutory undertaker and operated under permitted development. - 7.2.2 As a result of the site circumstances a commercial presence within the application site is not unacceptable in principle, and clearly some weight must be given to its character which is dominated by existing buildings and hard surfacing.
 Nevertheless, the above view is caveated against other material planning considerations set out below which may make the development unacceptable.